Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, CFB bowls, more

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-The final week of the 2025-26 NFL season kicks off with two Week 18 games on Saturday and 14 on Sunday, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-The NFC South title is on the line on Saturday, when Bryce Young the Carolina Panthers battle Baker Mayfield and the Tampa Bay Buccaneers, which can be played on the best DFS apps.
-There are also four NBA games and three bowl games on Tuesday, including the Independence, Music City and Alamo Bowls.
+Two Week 18 games on Saturday and 14 on Sunday will close out the 2025-26 regular-season NFL schedule, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+On Saturday, the NFC South title is on the line when Bryce Young the Carolina Panthers battle Baker Mayfield and the Tampa Bay Buccaneers, which can be played on the best DFS apps.
+There are also five NBA games and three College Football Playoff Quarterfinals on Thursday with the Orange, Rose and Sugar Bowls.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.